Colin Thompson (American football): Professional career

+New York Giants

 After going undrafted in the 2017 NFL draft, Thompson signed with the New York Giants as a priority free agent on May 1 because he liked the organization.
 After undergoing an appendectomy during the preseason, Thompson was waived on August 14.

+Chicago Bears

 The Chicago Bears signed him to their practice squad on November 7, following an injury to Zach Miller.
 Thompson was waived on December 2, but was re-signed three days later.
 The Bears signed Thompson to a reserve/futures contract on January 2, 2018.
 During the 2018 preseason, Thompson caught three passes for 43 yards and a touchdown, but was waived on September 1.

+Birmingham Iron

 Thompson joined the Birmingham Iron of the Alliance of American Football in 2019, signing after a two-person tryout following injuries to Birmingham's tight ends.
 He played tight end and special teams for the Iron before the league folded after Week 8.
 "This league, I thought, was great and I thought this would make it and break the trend of minor league football not making it.
 I enjoyed my time here," Thompson said of his experience in the AAF.
 Thompson worked as a host on 97.3 ESPN radio and a sideline reporter for Temple Owls football games.

+Tampa Bay Vipers

-Thompson was selected by the Tampa Bay Vipers of the XFL in the open phase of the 2020 XFL Draft on October 16, 2019.
+Thompson was selected by the Tampa Bay Vipers of the XFL in the open phase of the 2020 XFL draft on October 16, 2019.
 Ron Selesky, the Vipers' director of operations and who held the same role with the Birmingham Iron, recommended Thompson to Vipers tight end coach Pete Mangurian, who invited him to try out for the team.
 On March 1, 2020, during a game against the DC Defenders, Thompson made an acrobatic catch and fell forward for a 13-yard gain after DC safety Rahim Moore deflected the ball in the air.
 The XFL season was suspended after Week 5 due to the coronavirus pandemic, and Thompson said he thoroughly enjoyed the experience.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+Carolina Panthers

 On April 27, 2020, the Carolina Panthers signed Thompson, reuniting him with former Temple head coach Matt Rhule and former Temple teammates P. J. Walker, Robby Anderson, and Keith Kirkwood.
 He was waived on September 5, 2020, but re-signed two days later after Keith Kirkwood was placed on injured reserve.
 Thompson scored a touchdown on the first touch of his NFL career, a pass from Teddy Bridgewater in the first quarter of Carolina's Week 10 matchup against the Tampa Bay Buccaneers.
 Thompson signed a one-year contract extension with the Panthers on January 4, 2021.

 On December 14, 2021, Thompson was waived by the Panthers and re-signed to the practice squad.
 He signed a reserve/future contract with the Panthers on January 10, 2022.

 On August 30, 2022, Thompson was waived by the Panthers and signed to the practice squad the next day.